 The Kengo Kuma Fazioli grand piano is a magnificent new instrument designed by the renowned Japanese architect whose name it bears.
-The piano was commisioned by leading Canadian property developer Westbank Corporation through Vancouver Fazioli dealer Showcase Pianos.
+The piano was commissioned by leading Canadian property developer Westbank through Vancouver Fazioli dealer Showcase Pianos.

 Westbank, Fazioli, and Showcase

 Westbank have a long-existing relationship with Fazioli and Showcase (see earlier article).
 They have previously commissioned several pianos for their properties.
 These include:

 - A special piano for the Shangri-La Hotel, Vancouver, designed to match the hotel’s interior wood panelling (2008)